-This summer my wife and I had occasion to spend a week in Istanbul, Turkey.
+A couple of summers ago my wife and I had occasion to spend a week in Istanbul, Turkey.
 The city is clean, bustling, and thriving.
 Construction cranes can be seen on the horizon in every direction.
 And, of all of the places we have traveled to in the last forty years we can’t remember a more pleasant experience.
 Every sector of the service economy with which we came in contact – taxi drivers, hotel workers, shop owners, restaurant workers, and others – was represented by individuals who behaved with alacrity, politeness and grace.
 Everyone who served us seemed all too willing to help and went beyond the call of duty to do so.
-The staff at the Ritz Carlton Hotel, a property perched perfectly overlooking the Bosporus, delivered excellent service almost to a fault: at times service bordered on being unctuous.
+The staff at the Ritz Carlton Hotel, a property perched perfectly overlooking the Bosporus waterway which connects the Sea of Marmara to the Black Sea delivered excellent service almost to a fault: at times service bordered on being unctuous.

 Turkey applied to become a member of the European Union in 1987 and since that time the nation has had a difficult time convincing the Union that its values of democracy, human rights, and freedom of speech are commensurate with its European counterparts.
 Examples abound.
-According to the Press Freedom Index which issued its report this year, Turkey occupies 154th place on the list of countries ranked by journalistic freedom.
+According to the Press Freedom Index which issued its report this year, Turkey occupies the 154th place on the list of countries ranked by journalistic freedom.
 Speaking against Islam, in this the most secular of the Muslim nations, can get you in hot water as the world renowned pianist Fasil Say found out.
 Mr. Say, who has performed in the United States, was jailed and then given a suspended sentence for his remarks which presumably offended Islam.